 1. Addictive Drums 2 (Drums Library)

-- Extensive Drum Library & Expansion Options
+- Large Drum Library and Expansion Choices

-- Built-In Mixing Tools
+- Mixing Tools Included

 - MIDI Groove Library & Beat Transformer